bugsnag/bugsnag-js/examples/js/web-worker/README.md

 This is an example project showing how to use `@bugsnag/web-worker` with a web worker.

+The project contains 2 pages, both of which spawn their own dedicated web worker and service worker.

+`web-app-reports-unhandled` has BugSnag instantiated in the workers AND the web app.

+`worker-reports-unhandled` ONLY has BugSnag instantiated in the workers.

 ## Usage

 Clone the repo and `cd` into the directory of this example: